OfficeDev/office-js-docs/reference/word/inlinepicture.md

 [Paragraph](paragraph.md)

 ### insertText(text: string, insertLocation: InsertLocation)
-Inserts text into the body at the specified location.
+Inserts text at the specified location.
 The insertLocation value can be 'Before' or 'After'.

 #### Syntax
 ```js